hqabcxyxz/CVAE-AnomalyDetection-PyTorch/README.md

 [PyTorch] Anomaly Detection using Convolutional Variational Auto-Encoder (CVAE)
 =====

+# This is just a fork of :https://github.com/YeongHyeon/CVAE-AnomalyDetection-PyTorch
+just used for my study.

 Example of Anomaly Detection using Convolutional Variational Auto-Encoder (CVAE) [<a href="https://github.com/YeongHyeon/CVAE-AnomalyDetection">TensorFlow 1.x</a>] [<a href="https://github.com/YeongHyeon/CVAE-AnomalyDetection-TF2">TensorFlow 2.x</a>].

 ## Architecture